 When does your vehicle’s MOT certificate expire?
 It’s illegal to drive your car or van without this valid document.
 If you do so, you not only face a large fine, but you will also invalidate your vehicle’s insurance policy too.
 In addition, you won’t be able to renew your road tax.
 This is all because successful MOT testing confirms your vehicle meets current legal standards for roadworthiness, safety and exhaust emissions.
 A vehicle that has failed, or will likely fail, represents a risk to you, other motorists and the environment.

-Alan Johnson Vehicle Repairs is a DVSA-approved MOT garage in Sevenoaks.
+Based in Sevenoaks, Alan Johnson Vehicle Repairs is a DVSA-approved MOT garage.
 We have a well-earned reputation for honesty, integrity and reliability, so we welcome motorists from all neighbouring areas, including Brasted, Hildenborough, Kemsing, Sundridge, Tonbridge and Tunbridge Wells.

 When we pass your vehicle, you receive a new MOT certificate with 12 months validity.
 Because you can book your MOT up to a month before your current certificate expires, we add any time in-hand from the old document to the new one.